 My Favorite Cities to Photograph

-It’s only natural that, after traveling so much, I’d end up with a list of my favorite cities to photograph.
+It’s only natural that, after travelling so much, I’d end up with a list of my favorite cities to photograph.

-I’ve been fortunate to have traveled to and photographed many countries over the years.
+I’ve been fortunate to have travelled to and photographed many countries over the years.
 Thus far I’ve made it to six of seven continents.

-At this stage I’d consider my favorite cities, particularly from a photographer's point of view, to be as follows:
+At this stage I’d consider my favorite cities, particularly from a photographer's point of view, to include the following:

 But it’s an unfair comparison, on numerous levels.

 St. Petersburg is a glorious city, an absolute treasure trove for the art lover.
 But I’ve only spent a few days there, during summertime.